Ghosts Film and Elden Ring Adaptation Among Major UK Productions Shooting This Spring

 Why It Matters

 The volume of major productions currently shooting in the UK and Ireland represents significant economic activity, supporting thousands of jobs in production, catering, transport, and hospitality.
-The sector also plays a vital role in promoting British and Irish culture and locations to global audiences.
+The sector also plays a vital role in promoting British and Irish culture and locations to global audiences, with the economic benefits of "screen tourism" — visitors attracted to locations featured in popular films and television series — estimated to run into hundreds of millions of pounds annually.

 What's Next

-Several of these productions are expected to release in late 2026 and into 2027, with the Elden Ring film and the Beatles biopics among the most eagerly anticipated.
+Several of these productions are expected to release in late 2026 and into 2027 and 2028, with the Elden Ring film and the Beatles biopics among the most eagerly anticipated.
 The UK's film industry is also watching closely for any changes to the tax relief regime that could affect future investment decisions.
+The BFI has indicated that it will publish a new strategy for the UK's screen industries later in 2026, setting out a long-term vision for the sector's growth and sustainability.